jonrandoem/sscuttlizr/README.md

 See details about [H5BP's .htaccess](https://github.com/h5bp/server-configs-apache).

+In addition to H5BP's server config, the file also includes the specific rules for SemanticScuttle (that are used for clean URLs).

-The content of this file is quite opinionated; you can choose not to include it, or to customize it the way you want.
+The content of this file is quite opinionated; you can choose not to include it (and keep SemanticScuttle's original .htaccess file), or to customize it the way you want.

 ###crossdomain.xml